jdbosley/devyz/README.md

 Once included this script will collect all HTML within the body tags of your website and wrap them with in a container which it can then manipulate to emulate various device sizes.

-I have only included some standard device sizes that I develop with often, but you may always edit, add to, or remove from the $devyzes which populates device properties.
+I have only included some standard device sizes that I develop with often, but you may always edit, add to, or remove from the $devyzes object which populates device properties.

 The idea of this project was a low-impact and easily installed script to ease responsive and mobile website testing during the development cycle.

 Please send me any feedback or thoughts on this project as I plan to add improvements and possibly a device list builder via online form inputs.

-This plugin includes the libraries jQuery BBQ and jQuery hashchange event by the great "Cowboy" Ben Alman.
+This plugin includes the libraries jQuery BBQ and jQuery hashchange event by the great and powerful "Cowboy" Ben Alman.